tnagler/quickpool/README.md

 ### Developer friendly

-The library consists of a single header file with permissive license.
+The library consists of a [single header file](https://github.com/tnagler/quickpool/blob/parallel-for/quickpool.hpp) with permissive license.
 It requires only C++11 and is otherwise self-contained, no external dependencies.
-Just drop in your project folder and enjoy.
+Just drop `quickpool.hpp` in your project folder and enjoy.

 ### User friendly API